 There is a lot of difficult navigation and deep sand on the way to South Coyote Buttes, so a high clearance 4WD vehicle, knowledge of how to drive on sand, and navigation tools and abilities are required.
 Our tours access South Coyote Buttes at Cottonwood Cove, which is where all of the good stuff is – you cannot access Cottonwood Cove with an AWD vehicle.
 Another access point that some visitors use is Paw Hole, which can be reached by parking on House Rock Valley Road (which, depending on the weather, can be impassable for most vehicles) followed by a long, difficult uphill road hike in deep sand.

 Wire Pass permits

-In this condition the road can become nearly impassible and/or dangerous for ill-prepared visitors.
+In this condition, the road can become nearly impassible and/or dangerous for ill-prepared visitors.
 The local tow company has a field day.
-Never attempt House Rock Valley Road or crossing Buckskin Gulch when flooded or muddy, especially in a 2wd.
+Never attempt House Rock Valley Road or crossing Buckskin Gulch when flooded or muddy, especially in a 2wd vehicle.
 Not only will you ruin your own day, but you will block the road for everyone else.

 Kanab BLM Visitor Center contact info:

 The Grand Staircase-Escalante National Monument Visitor Center in Kanab: